China's Moutai, Luckin launch alcohol-tinged latte to woo young Chinese consumers

 The launch comes amid a slowing economy and as Kweichow Moutai, whose alcohol sells at an average market guide price of 1,499 yuan, has been looking for ways to be more accessible and pull in a new generation of users.
 The company, based in China's southwestern Guizhou province, also launched a baijiu-infused ice cream last year.

 Chinese social media users posted videos of themselves picking up cups of the drink and being told by sales staff that they should not drive after drinking it.
-By Monday afternoon in Beijing, the app showed buyers would need to wait for more than an hour to pick up their drinks, up from the usual few minutes.
+By Monday afternoon in Beijing and Shanghai, Luckin's app showed that the drink had sold out at several stores.

 Independent food industry analyst Zhu Danpeng said the collaboration would most likely benefit both brands.